hit-pay/woocommerce/hitpay-payment-gateway/readme.txt

 = 4.0.2 =
 - Fixed Mobile and Tablet Logo display css issue
 - Fixed Mobile and Tablet POS terminal selection css issue

+= 4.0.3 =
+- Drop-In (POPUP) option included.
+The drop-in is embedded into your webpage so your customer will never have to leave your site.
+- Fixed bugs to make it compatible with WooCommerce Pos plugin